nklhtv/redis-ex/README.md

 A minimal Redis-like server written in Elixir.
 It supports basic commands and listens for TCP connections on port 6379.

+**Note:** This is a coding challenge I tackled for fun and to learn Elixir better.

 ## Features

 - In-memory key-value store